 On the other hand, by focusing on your customers – you’ll create a stronger brand association.
 Nike’s “Just do it” and Apple’s “Think Different” are great examples of focusing on customers and potential customers.

 One common mistake companies make is to make promises in their taglines (which put the focus on the company).
 Don’t make promises – communicate benefits instead.

 7. Keep the tagline relevant to your company’s audience

 The memorable taglines above are sexy but not very descriptive.
-They’re memorable in part because each company/organization spent huge sums of money marketing and used those taglines in their marketing.
+They’re notable in part because each company/organization spent vast sums of money marketing and used those taglines in their marketing.

 Since you probably don’t have access to the same marketing budgets, your goal should be different.
-You should use your tagline to identify what you do and to identify the benefit to your customers.
+It would be best to use your tagline to identify what you do and recognize the benefit to your customers.